Knockeen Hills Irish Poteen

 The Knockeen Hills family owned brand, commenced production and bottling 23 years ago in Waterford, Ireland, with a singular aim to create a world-wide recognised, ultra-premium bespoke luxury Irish poteen.
 Having achieved this early in its life, it continues this commitment.

-This aim has been further achieved, as it is the only poteen product complying with EU legislation, authorising the use of distillate exceeding 94.7% vol. The Gold-Extra Strength poteen therefore contains 90% of pure distillate, which is the highest level of distillate contained in any poteen; the nearist purist poteen contains less than 73%.
+This aim has been further achieved, as it is the only poteen product complying with EU legislation, authorising the use of distillate exceeding 94.7% vol. The Gold-Extra Strength poteen therefore contains over 89% of pure distillate, which is the highest level of distillate contained in any poteen; the nearist purist poteen contains less than 73%.
 This permitted continuing exclusive use of ultra-high strength Irish whey spirit as its base distillate and its unique distillation process, when combined with the products selection of natural and organic botanicals, provides an exceptional smooth delicate taste, with a similarly outstanding smooth delivery of the spirit on the palate.
 All our products including our Elderflower and Heather London 'Cut' dry gin have these properties.

 This clear, clean, transparent distillate, consists of reduced levels of distillate congeners at only 0.024% being 240 parts per million, compared to other poteens on the market.